fog/fog-proxmox/README.md

 This is a [FOG](http://fog.io/) module gem to support [Proxmox VE](https://www.proxmox.com/en/proxmox-ve) (tested with 5.1)

-It is intended to satisfy partially (Proxmox only) this [feature](https://github.com/fog/fog/issues/3644)
+It is intended to satisfy this [feature](https://github.com/fog/fog/issues/3644), but Proxmox provider only.

 It is inspired by the great [fog-openstack](https://github.com/fog/fog-openstack) module